 button.

-The application will validate your input.
+The software will validate your input.

 If issues are found the problematic fields’ background will be marked in red color.